truglodite/BLDynoMega/Readme.md

 Version Mega adds esc control using a pot.
 The esc is controlled with a custom Servo library.
 The modification simply comments out timer 5 in ServoTimers.h for compatibility with FreqCount, which uses timers 2 and 5.
 To do this, you may copy the Servo folder from Arduino libraries (in C:\Arduino X.X.X\) to your custom library folder (in /documents/).
 Modify the copied library and at compile time, with verbose enabled, you should see a comment that the proper modified
 Servo is used.
 You can also use the #error trick to verify which one is being compiled... add #error anywhere in the ServoTimers.h you intend to use, and it should stop the compile with #error.

+## Performance
-Performance as of version MegaMod averages 0.6-0.8ms between analog samples, with a sample gate of 10ms at 57k baud, and 100ms RPM gate time on a 328.
-Same settings for 2560 average 4ms per sample from a mix of 3 ADC's (built in, HX711, and ADS1115).
+This project averages 0.6-0.8ms between analog samples, with a sample gate of 10ms, at 57k baud, and 100ms RPM gate time on a mega328 chip.
+The same settings for 2560 average 4ms per sample from a mix of 3 ADC's (built in, HX711, and ADS1115).
 The HX711's support 80 or 10 samples per second (13ms or 100ms per conversion).
 The MCU waits for serial flush (keeps all the data), but RPM samples are very coarse.
 So default timing parameters are good enough to match, and they play well with most serial radios/loggers.
+You can of course play with timing to suit your needs as you wish.

 ## Mega Pinout
 *Pin         Connect to...*